jsdotlua/react-lua/docs/migrating-from-legacy/adopt-new-features.md

 ```

 We'd like to write a test to validate the tooltip behavior.
 Here's how we might use `act` to guarantee that all scheduled work is flushed and our test works as expected:

+!!! info
+	This example uses an internal Roblox library called Rhodium.
+It is used for mocking input events, and cannot be used by external developers.
+We've kept the example in the react-lua fork because it's still a useful example.

 ```lua
 local React = require(Packages.React)
 local ReactRoblox = require(Packages.ReactRoblox)